lolevbeer/site/_sections/section_3.md

 ---

 ### Book your party
 Do you want to host an event at Lolev?

+We can reserve tables in advance for an event party in our dining room or accommodate private seating with tables for larger parties in our event space.

-Email us at [info@lolev.beer](mailto:info@lolev.beer) for details.
+Please email us at [info@lolev.beer](mailto:info@lolev.beer) for details.